Director, Office of Research Ethics and Integrity

 - the execution of non-disclosure and confidentiality agreements relating to research matters (Appendix 3).

-(c) Executive deans and assistant deans (research)
+(c) Executive deans and associate deans (research)

 (d) Heads of school, institute directors, centre directors